Odd Row Out YKTTW Discussion

-Often, one set of corresponding-to-each-other things in a Theme Table
+one row of a Theme Table is special

 - In the Homestuck fanfic The Game And Those Who Play, each character has a "class" and an "aspect" which indicate their destiny and give them powers.
 Each chapter is named for the class and aspect of it's main character.
 The Heir class (and now the Muse class, but so far we've only seen one of those) grants more power than the other classes.
 They also seem to grant Medium Awareness.
 The Heir chapters each form the climax of the chapters with their aspect and are in first rather than second person.

 - In Keys to the Kingdom, Lord Sunday has a Key which is more powerful than the other Keys.
 He is the Architect's son and officially head of the Trustees.
 He rules a part of the House which contains one hill of special cosmic importance and the rest of which doesn't seem to have a purpose beyond pleasing Sunday (every other trustee's part of the House is more functional- for example Mister Monday's is devoted to recording what happens on Earth).
 And the book where the protagonist faces him has some departures from the series' normal formula.

 - The Sundering has two, each about as special; the seven great shapers are split into two groups who are enemies of each other- the ones lead by Haomane live in Haomane's land, which has been separated from the other six lands.
 Satoris alone lives in the lands of the other six shapers.
 Also, Satoris is the only great shaper who didn't create a race of lesser shapers

 - In Incarnations of Immortality, Good and Evil are not normally known to be Incarnations, have more authority than the other incarnations, and live in Heaven and Hell rather than Purgatory.
 Also, the book about Evil being replaced is based around a replacement that occurred long before the rest of the series, while Good isn't replaced until the very end.